Kill la Kill Volume Three

 The audio remains as excellent as ever in these five episodes.
 The high-quality background music by Hiroyuki Sawano continues to be put to good use, although some pieces of music are used far more than others, with certain pieces only being used once throughout this entire volume.
 Any fans who have been having trouble deciding whether or not to pick up the CD soundtrack will be given more incentive to get it while it is still available after watching this volume.

 The voice-acting is also consistently good, with minor characters and main characters alike being cast perfectly.
-There are however two things to note about the dub: the names of character names and Japanese locations are horribly mispronounced (in particular Mako Mankanshoku’s name), and many characters use a lot more coarse language than they have previously done, likely to signify the ever-increasing drama.
-Of course, at this point in the series, very few people if any at all will actually find the gratuitous swearing objectionable.
+There are, however, two things to note about the English dub: the names of character names and Japanese locations are horribly mispronounced (particularly Mako Mankanshoku’s name), and many characters use a lot more coarse language than they have previously done, likely to signify the ever-increasing drama.
+At this point in the series, very few people will actually find the gratuitous swearing objectionable either way.

 As with the previous volumes, the on-disc extras simply include the ‘web version’ previews for each episode, which are actually the regular next episode previous shown after each episode, and the textless opening and ending animation.

 The episodes featured in this volume of Kill la Kill continue to entertain with the same level of action, bad-mouthing, drama, comedy and sheer craziness that has been the norm thus far.
 The insane and impossible amounts of blood shown in one episode in particular may put off some people from deciding to get into this series, as might the increased amount of swearing, but for those of you who have been watching since episode 1, this volume will provide you with two hours of high-quality anime entertainment.

 Capsule Computers review guidelines can be found here.